wlong799/VOOGASalad/src/network/README.md

 The ServerClientTest is a good example to see how the API is used.
 It runs multiple nodes on the same host.

-*Caviar*
+*Caveat*

 The daemon thread runs as long as server is up.
-If you get `Port number already in use` error, make sure you have kill the previous server instance.
+If you get `Port number already in use` error, make sure you have kill the previous server instance, or run your server at a different port by changing the `{dev, prod}Config.properties file`.